Subscribe to our

 Subscribe to the Unicorn Foundation e-Newsletter and become a Friend by entering your details in the spaces provided.
 Friends will be kept informed on the progress we make and how the donations are being allocated.

-A message from Simone Leyden CEO and Co-Founder of the Unicorn Foundation and President of the International Neuroendocrine Cancer Alliance (INCA).
+A message from Simone Leyden CEO, and Co-Founder of the Unicorn Foundation and current President of the International Neuroendocrine Cancer Alliance (INCA).

 Fortunately, the Australian medical landscape is changing with regards to neuroendocrine tumours with many physicians (Oncologists, Endocrinologists, Gastroenterologists, Radiation Oncologists), Surgeons, Radiologists and Nuclear medicine physicians gaining experience and knowledge.
-We hope we can work closely, on behalf of neuroendocrine tumour patients and their families with the medical community to achieve our mission.
+We appreciate the commitment, compassion and hard work provided by our specialists and value the partnership we have with them in improving the lives of NET patients.